This month, our charity committee at Give A Grad A Go took part in Shelter’s latest challenge ‘HomeRun’. This vi

 Exercise is vital in sustaining an equilibrium between our mental, physical and social well-being in the workplace.
 Having an extra hour a day to exercise is a great way to keep healthy and fit while working from home.
 If you are unable to attend gym classes, then you can find many work out routines online, clubs or classes in the local outside area, or simply go for a run or walk outside.

 Having a long commute to work can be extremely tiring, and often leave you with little motivation to work more.
-One of the great benefits of working remotely is that you may find yourself with more mental energy to learn after your working day.
+One of the great benefits of working remotely is that you may find yourself with more mental energy for learning from home after your working day.
 Switch off from your job, and use this time to learn a new language, do a training course, or watch a documentary.

 Starting a new project is a great way to spend your time.
 You could finally get around to clearing out that spare room, starting a blog or social media page and sharing your skills with others online.
 Whether you are completing a giant puzzle or writing a full feature film script, during isolation is the best time to do so.